Shuttle/shuttle-esb/src/options/subscription.md

 # Subscription Options

+The `SubscriptionOptions` configured as `ServiceBusOptions.Subscription` represent common options related to subscriptions.

-Any implementation of the `ISubscriptionService` interface should make use of the `SubscriptionOptions` configured with the `ServiceBusOptions` to register, or ensure, any subscriptions:
+Any implementation of the `ISubscriptionService` interface should make use of these options to register, or ensure, any subscriptions:

 ```c#
 services.AddServiceBus(builder => {